philescandon/pBlog/content/about.md

 I can see the potential in Machine Learning.
 I'm hoping to become a better engineer by applying what I can.

 I really enjoy using R and Python to solve real world issues that we have at work.
-Sometimes is takes a while to iterate and iterate until you finally see the best approach to a problem.
+Sometimes it takes a while to iterate until you finally see the best approach to a problem.
 I know and use matlab as well, but R is my favorite all around.
 I have used powershell quite a bit as well.
 It's amazing what you can do with a litte bit of knowledge of the basics.